 Meet the Staff

 Heather Burns has been a part of the Early Childhood community since 1988 in various roles – as a preschool teacher, supervisor at Kohl Children’s Museum, and Parent Services Coordinator at the DuPage YWCA Childcare Resource and Referral Agency.
 She has been the Director of Northfield Community Nursery School since 2012, having previously served as Early Childhood Program Manager for the Glencoe Park District.
 In both settings she has been delighted to help establish a preschool garden for learning, food, and fun!
 Heather holds a B.S in Speech and Language Pathology from Northwestern University and a M.Ed. from National-Louis University, and is a member of the planning committee for the Inspiring Nature Play conference held annually at the Chicago Botanic Garden.

 Mrs. Bacon is a graduate of National-Louis University with a Master’s Degree in Education, and an undergraduate degree in Child Development from Northern Illinois University.
 Mrs. Bacon has preschool teaching experience, clinical experience through the Child Life Department of Lutheran General Children’s Hospital, and has been a nanny for over 10 years.
-Mrs. Bacon lives in Chicago with her husband and cat and when not in the classroom, she can be found riding her bike along trails, reading and working out.
+Mrs. Bacon lives in Chicago with her husband, daughter Penny, and cat and when not in the classroom she can be found taking walks with her daughter, reading and working out.

 Mrs. Coyle directed and taught preschool programs for the Northfield Park District for many years.
 She received a B.S. in Education from Northern Illinois University and followed with a Master’s Degree in Business from Loyola University.
-She has been a resident and active member of the Northfield community for 22 year, and enjoys spending time with her husband and three children.
+She has been a resident and active member of the Northfield community more than twenty years, and enjoys spending time with her husband and three children.
 She is often spotted in the neighborhood as she enjoys long walks with her dog, Walker.